CCestrella/crowdfunding_back_end/README.md

  Champs Fund platform specifically focuses on supporting aspiring young athletes between the ages of 5-18 years old, helping them to overcome financial barriers and pursue their potential in sports.

+🚀 Visit Champ Fund platform and become a part of this journey: https://champsfund-bdc30eae5ee5.herokuapp.com/admin/

 ### Intended Audience/User Stories
 The intended audience for the "Champs Fund" crowdfunding platform includes: